gavollink/termread/README.md

 `DECID` sequence where a `Primary DA` sequence will be ignored.

-Useful to note that `xterm` can *also* be started in *Tektronix* modes which wouldn't be compatible with this at all.
+Useful to note that `xterm` can *also* be started in *Tektronix* modes which wouldn't be compatible with this at all, either.

 I have never encountered a program that only talks *Tektronix*, so I've never considered trying to add such support here.